yugabe/QueryMutator/README.md

 What's it for?
 --------------

-It's an object mapper for .NET (4.5.1, 4.6.1) and .NET Core (Framework 5.4).
+It's an object mapper for any .NET runtime.
 If you ever tried to map objects from an IQueryable to a custom type of your own, you probably saw and wrote lots of code like this:
 ```c#
 List<UserDto> users;
 using (var ctx = new MyContext())